 - The first country they intend to visit within the Schengen Area

-Note: It’s important that the travelers enter the Schengen Area through the country they indicated as the first country they plan on visiting.
-Afterward, they will be able to move freely within the other country members of the area.
+Note: It’s important that the travellers enter the Schengen Area through the country they indicated as the first country they plan on visiting.
+Afterwards, they will be able to move freely within the other country members of the area.